Gloriouspete/sqlexecutor/README.md

 ## Table

-This is the default parameters table, This default is set, ssl options is not set but it can be added by you.
+This is the default parameters table, You only need to add parameters that differs from the dafault that you might want to use.

 | Parameters         | Default      |
 | ------------------ | ------------ |